bencyubahiro77/Eskalate-Blog-app/README.md

 npx prisma migrate deploy
 ```

-> For development (creates a migration file from schema changes):
+> For development (creates a new migration from schema changes):
 > ```bash
 > npx prisma migrate dev --name init
 > ```